-Year 5 ZAP Spellings
+ZAP Spellings

 ZAP Spellings is a 1:1 intervention which takes place three times a week.
 Zap Spellings is used to develop pupils' spelling of high frequency words.
 Pupils are assessed prior to starting the programme using the high frequency word lists and nine target spelling words are identified.
 Sessions last up to 15 minutes and comprise of a teaching session and a spelling assessment.
 During the teaching session direct instruction and spelling games are used to reinforce learning.
 The nine words are set out in a three by three grid.
 Each word must be spelt correctly five times before it is zapped from the spelling board.
-Once a word has been zapped from the spelling assessment.
+Once a word has been zapped from the spelling board it is no longer included in the direct teaching or session spelling assessment.
 When all words have been zapped from the board the pupil is tested on all nine words once more.
 If all nine words are spelt correctly one final time the whole board has been completed and the teacher will begin a new board with the pupil.